Center for Biblical Theology and Eschatology

 - We believe in the deity of Jesus Christ, His miraculous virgin birth, and His fulfilling the prophesy of the coming Messiah (Isaiah 9:6; Luke 1:34-35; John 1:14; Isaiah 53;) to be Saviour of man.

 - We believe in the Sovereign right of God, in which:"..He does according to His will in the army of heaven and among the inhabitants of the earth.
-No one can restrain His hand or say to Him, 'what have You done?' " -Dan.
+No one can restrain His hand or say to Him, 'what have you done?' " -Dan.
 4:35We believe that God, before the worlds were made, has Chosen us in Christ, that we should be Holy and without blame.
-As scripture makes clear, "He will have mercy on whosoever He will have mercy, and whomever He will, He hardeneth."
+As Scripture makes clear, "He will have mercy on whosoever He will have mercy, and whomever He will, He hardeneth."
 (Romans 9:18).

-- We believe in His realized redemptive death, and we understand the faithful truth that Christ did not die in vain for any man, thus He couldn't have died for every man or indiscriminately for all mankind.
+- We believe in His realized redemptive death, and we understand the faithful truth that Christ did not die in vain for any man, thus He couldn't have died for every man, or indiscriminately for all mankind.
 The wages of sin is death, and He died for the sins of His People who were known only to God from before creation.
 They are those who were pre-determined to be saved, for His own purposes.
-His death was sufficient for His people, that every sin that went to the cross with Him, was atoned for, providing a "real" true redemption of man from those sins (Matthew 20:28; John 10:15, 26; 17:9).
+His death was sufficient for His people, that every sin that went to the cross with Him, was atoned for, providing a "real" substantive redemption of man from those sins (Matthew 20:28; John 10:15, 26; 17:9).

 - We believe in eternal security, where all for whom Christ died, washing away 'every' sin, cannot have that sin return wherein they could be lost again.

 - In this, God is revealed not as an idle bystander, but as an active Spirit in all of nature and of the affairs of men, that He keeps His elect secure, and will not slumber (Psalms 121:3).
 Those who "truly" receive salvation from God are sealed (secured) by the holy Spirit and preserved in strength of His faith, that they endure to the end (John 10:27-29; Eph.
 1:13; 4:30; 2nd Cor.
 1:22).
-Not by their own merit, but by the meritorious work of Christ.
+This is not by their own merit, but by the meritorious work of Christ.